 The following examples are known:

 1) Smithsonian - Unc.
-This is also the Judd 1st-7th edition and Adams & Woodin plate coin
+This is also the Judd 1st-7th edition plate coin.

-Saul Teichman has discovered, since confirmed by Alan Weinberg and John Dannreuther that the Higgy-Boyd ANS-1956.163.25 example which shows a cracked obverse die and a plain edge, appears to be a copy using the Norweb coin as a host.
+Saul Teichman has discovered, since confirmed by Alan Weinberg and John Dannreuther that the Higgy-Boyd ANS-1956.163.25 example which shows a cracked obverse die and a plain edge, was struck or cast from copy dies using the Norweb coin as a host.

-Note: The genuineness of specimens 5-8 has been questioned. #8 was returned to Stack's after the 1987 sale.
+Note: The genuineness of specimens 6-9 has been questioned in the past. #8 was returned to Stack's after the 1987 sale.

 Over a dozen examples are known of J1/P1 with the silver center with the Gschwend-Ellsworth-Garrett and Brock-Univ of Penn-Norweb coins, both uncirculated, being the two finest.

-There is also a recently discovered example, probably the finest known of all of these, which was struck without the silver plug in it resulting in the coin having a small hole in the middle.
-It was offered as lot 1400 in Stacks 3/95 sale.
-We have not assigned it a separate Judd or Pollock number as we are not sure if this was deliberate or some kind of mint error in the production of the J1/P1.
+There is also a recently discovered example, which was struck without the silver plug in it resulting in the coin having a small hole in the middle.
+It ex Stacks 3/95, Partrick-Heritage 1/15 FUN and is graded NGC62RB.
+We have not assigned it a separate Judd or Pollock number as we are not sure if this was deliberate or some kind of mint error in the production of the J1/P1 or is like the Morris piece above.

 For additional historical information on 1792 coinage, click here.